 6 Ways To Reduce Excessive Hair Shedding

-We’ve all had that moment where we were washing our hair or getting it ready for the day and noticed several long hairs on the floor or bathroom counter.
+We’ve all had that moment when we were washing our hair or getting it ready for the day and noticed several long hairs on the floor or bathroom counter.
 If you haven’t I know I have.

 In the past, I would freak out and think that all of my relaxed hair was falling out (I know a little dramatic).
 But not completely unwarranted if it looks like you’re shedding more than normal.

-After freaking out questions like “could it be that this season is my shedding period?”
-Or “am I not doing a good enough job caring for my hair?”
+After freaking out questions like “Could it be that this season is my shedding period?”
+Or “Am I not doing a good enough job caring for my hair?”

 What is causing this extra hair shedding?